 Furthermore, a number of people have met NA and his girl (see the linked thread for their comments), so that’s a lot of evidence in favor of him being the real deal.

-I think NA emphasizes the importance of a guy’s frame, his view of himself as creating his own reality, etc. There’s some truth to that, yet I’d put a different emphasis on the situation, with more emphasis on searching, sorting, building value, etc. It’s a bit like asking a priest or shaman about his religion, versus asking a biologist or anthropologist.
+NA emphasizes the importance of a guy’s frame, his view of himself as creating his own reality, etc. There’s some truth to that, yet I’d put a different emphasis on the situation, with foregrounding a few things: searching, sorting, building value, etc. My foregrounding versus his is like asking a priest or shaman about his religion, versus asking a biologist or anthropologist.
 The priest will tell you about how God exists and what the love of God does for you, etc. The biologist will tell you about how religion helps cement communities, create functional societies, etc., and how monogamy makes men calmer by ensuring just about every man gets a wife and children, instead of the male elite monopolizing most women.
 Frame and that sort of thing matters, but delusional self-belief without underlying value is a road to frustration.
 The average guy interested in cold approach who doesn’t have a pipeline and who hasn’t gotten jacked from working out and who hasn’t been practicing his social skills but thinks, “Oh man, it’s all about the iron frame” will probably be disappointed with his results.
 I like Andy’s blog because he has a lot about his journey and a lot of specifics about how he got from being a below-average guy to one who has foursomes, etc. The girl he calls “Woody Allen” helps recruit other girls for and with him.

 Maybe this whole post is mental jerk-off, but I think it illustrates some issues for beginner guys who don’t know what’s going on or how to evaluate many claims.
 Go ahead and follow Hector or NA and judge for yourself… don’t take my word for it.
 There are many “levels” in the game/seduction world and if you are trying to access later levels without understanding the earlier ones you may have a hard go of it.
 Twitter is super fragmented and that makes evaluating claims even harder.